navikt/pam-import-api/docs/index.md

 }
 ```

-It is important to check the status for each receipt, if it is "RECEIVED" and not "ERROR".
+It is important to check the status for each receipt, if it is not "ERROR".
 When using stream, the http status code will always return 200 OK.